 I found a dime in the Dallas Airport and have learned that the walking with YESHUA requires immediate flexibility and one must always be willing to “turn on a dime” without tripping, falling over, stumbling or grumbling.

 Flying over the Gulf of Mexico we saw the sun “breakthrough” through the billowy gray clouds…a parable of the Son of GOD, with HIS eternal light dispelling the darkness (Micah 2:13).
-Only JESUS can bring such brilliant light and victorious breakthrough in our lives.
+Only YESHUA can bring such brilliant light and victorious breakthrough in our lives.
 As one who reverently drinks passionately the beauty of sunrises and sunsets, it was a sweet gift to see the sun set in seemingly slow motion at this elevation.
 As we drew closer to Lima, I became spiritually aware of the weight of grief, poverty, discouragement and bondage hovering over the city.

 After 18 long hours in the air and airports, we arrived shortly after midnight in Lima, Peru.
 There was an uprising in the city the day before, so the airport was under strict guard by the Peruvian military.
 Tension and fear met us as over 600 plus passengers departed the airplane and walked uniformly towards the customs counter.
-I watched for over 2 hours as the 4 officers at the customs counter thoroughly checked each passenger’s suitcase and then demanded a large customs fee.
+Waiting and watching for over 2 hours as the 4 officers at the customs counter thoroughly checked each passenger’s suitcase and then demanded large customs fee.
 Then my turn came.
 I walked toward the counter, looked at the customs agent, then she paused, looked towards my direction and nodded me through.
 In one unhesitating moment, I gratefully smiled, nodded in agreement, and quickly pulled the two 70-pound suitcases through the area toward the gate.
 That was a miracle as the $20 in my pocket would have never met the custom fees, not even close!
 Lauree was standing on the other side of the gate dancing up and down because she also knew that it was a miracle.
-I met Lauree a few weeks earlier in Springhill, Florida through a connection with Maria who found our website and gave me a call one evening asking for prayer.
-The rest is history!
+I met Lauree a few weeks earlier in Springhill, Florida through a divine connection with Maria who found our website and gave me a call one evening asking for prayer.
+Praise the LORD!
 Glory to HIS Name!